Lebanese court removes investigator who charged politicians over Beirut blast | Law-Order

 The third former minister, Youssef Finianos, was due to be questioned on Thursday but also did not turn up.
 He and Khalil were hit with U.S. sanctions last year for links to Hezbollah, which Washington deems a terrorist organisation.
 Lawyer Youssef Lahoud, who represents hundreds of victims, said the justice minister would now have to nominate another judge and get approval from the higher judicial council - the process through which Sawan was appointed.

-The minister did not respond to a request for comment.
+The minister said she would follow protocol.
 Nizar Saghieh, head of the Legal Agenda advocacy group, said Thursday's decision could deter any new appointee from investigating politicians.

 "It's clear today the political class won't let a judge work if he doesn't respect its red lines."
-(Additional reporting by Imad Creidi, Yara Abi Nader, Issam Abdallah and Laila Bassam Editing by Gareth Jones, Alison Williams and Peter Graff)
+(Additional reporting by Imad Creidi, Yara Abi Nader, Issam Abdallah and Laila Bassam Editing by Peter Graff and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)